Ullal railway station

-Ullal railway station (station code: ULL) is an NSG–4 category Indian railway station in Palakkad railway division of Southern Railway zone.
+Ullal railway station (station code: ULL) is an NSG–4 category Indian railway station in Palakkad railway division of Southern Railway zone. which will be transferred to Mysuru division of South Western Railway zone with effective from 1 October 2026 along with Mangaluru Central (MAQ), Mangaluru Junction (MAJN) railway stations.
 It is a railway station serving the region of Ullal, Mangalore in the Dakshina Kannada District of Karnataka, India.
 It lies to the south of Mangalore city and in the Shoranur–Mangalore section of the Southern Railways.
 Trains halting at the station connect the region to prominent cities in India such as Thiruvananthapuram, Kochi, Chennai, Kollam, Bangalore, Kozhikode, Coimbatore, Mysore and so forth.